ctsag/chef/doc/vm-setup.md

 The most critical part is to enable the "Virtualize Intel VT-x/EPT or AMD-V/RVI" option in the Processors tab.
 This enables nested virtualization which is required for the Test Kitchen to use Vagrant/VirtualBox from within our virtual machines.

+## Headless Mode and Running Multiple VMs

+Unfortunately VMWare Player does not support headless mode, so you're just going to have to get used to having open windows for each VM you're running.
+How to run multiple VMs is not an obvious option and, effectively, it can only happen by opening multiple instances of VMWare Player.

 # CentOS Installation Wizard

 ## Network And Host Name